unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

         Name (UPCP, Package (0x04) // The package
         {
             0xFF, // Determines if a port is on or off | 0xFF = On /  Zero = Off
-            0x03, // Determines the type of port.
+            0x03, // Determines the USB port type.
-            Zero,
+            0x00000000, // USB-C Port Capabilities (valid only for a USB-C port (values 0x08, 0x09, or 0x0A))
-            Zero
+            Zero //  Reserved for future use by uefi.org, this must be zero.
         })
     /*
         Yours might have additional `If` statements in this part.